rec/gitz/README.rst

 =================

 1. At the start of a session

    - ``git new`` safely creates fresh branches from upstream
    - ``git update`` for each branch, rebases from upstream and pushes

 2. During development

    - ``git st`` is a more compact and prettier ``git status``
    - ``git ls`` shows you when documents were last changed

-3. Rapid rapid development
+3. During rapid development

    - ``git amp`` amends and force-pushes the message of the last commit - great for minor spelling mistakes
    - ``git infer`` commits files with an automatically generated message - great for committing tiny changes for later rebasing down

-4. Cleaning commits for release
+4. While cleaning commits for release

    - ``git combine`` combines multiple commits and optionally squashes them
    - ``git shuffle`` shuffles and removes commits in the current branch
    - ``git snip`` removes commits in the current branch